csail-csg/riscy-OOO/README.md

     Assembly tests will output all zero for performance counters, while benchmark tests will output meaningful performance counter values.
     Source codes for assembly tests can be found at `$RISCY_HOME/tools/riscv-tests/isa/rv64ui`, while source codes for benchmark tests can be found at `$RISCY_HOME/tools/riscv-tests/benchmarks`.
+    There are tons of debugging outputs generated during simulation, but they are currently redirected to `/dev/null`.
+    See `$RISCY_HOME/scripts/run_test.py` about changing the redirection.

 ## Boot Linux on AWS F1 FPGA
 Simulation is too slow to boot Linux, so we boot Linux on FPGA.